site-logo

 The races are held on River Padma on Moolam Day.
 The other boat race is the Nehru Trophy boat race which held at Punnamada Lake, Alappuzha.
 This boat race held on the second Saturday of every August month.

-10 Hornbill Festival – Most Popular Music Festival in India:
+6. Hornbill Festival, Nagaland – Most Popular Music Festival in India:

 Celebrated by the tribes of the north eastern state of Nagaland, the Hornbill Festival is a unique event that you can’t miss.
 Usually held in the first week of December, the festival sees unique cultural displays and is aimed at protecting the rich ethnic culture of Nagaland.